-A priority for the Iowa Governor’s STEM Advisory Council for 2019-2020 is to expand the community of innovative, replicable STEM work-based learning models, known as Iowa STEM BEST® (Businesses Engaging Students and Teachers) Program referenced throughout the application materials as STEM BEST® Program.
-A total of 50 STEM BEST® Programs have been awarded throughout Iowa over the past five years.
+A priority for the Iowa Governor’s STEM Advisory Council for 2020-2021 is to expand the community of innovative, replicable STEM work-based learning models, known as Iowa STEM BEST® (Businesses Engaging Students and Teachers) Program referenced throughout the application materials as STEM BEST® Program.
+A total of 63 STEM BEST® Programs have been awarded throughout Iowa.
 These programs are now creating and refining new excitement around the state as these models provide meaningful work-based learning experiences and activities in the K-12 educational arena.
 Further details on these awarded programs can be found at http://www.IowaSTEM.gov/STEMBEST.

 The goal of STEM BEST® Program is to unite educators and employers to expand the learning continuum from school to careers.
 The STEM Council has designated a portion of the state legislative funding to support the establishment of Iowa STEM BEST® Program models, preferably evenly distributed across each of Iowa’s six STEM regions.
 Successful applicants will become an Iowa STEM BEST® Program model of the Iowa Governor’s STEM Advisory Council.